-IMPORTANT INSTRUCTIONS FOR USING YOUR RADIANT COOKTOP
+IMPORTANT INSTRUCTIONS FOR USING YOUR INDUCTION COOKTOP

+Persons with a pacemaker or similar medical device should exercise caution using or standing near an induction unit while it is in operation, as the electromagnetic field may affect the working of the pacemaker or similar medical device.
+It would be advisable to consult your doctor or the pacemaker or similar medical device manufacturer about your particular situation.
 Know which knob or key controls each surface heating area.
 Place cookware with food on the cooking area before turning it on.
 Turn the cooking area off before removing the cookware.

-Cookware handles should be turned inward and not extend over adjacent surface elements - To reduce the risk of burns, ignition of flammable materials, and spillage due to unintentional contact with the utensil, the handle of the cookware should be positioned so that it is turned inward, and does not extend over other cooking areas.
+Cookware handles should be turned inward and not extend over adjacent surface elements. - To reduce the risk of burns, ignition of flammable materials, and spillage due to unintentional contact with the utensil, the handle of the cookware should be positioned so that it is turned inward, and does not extend over other cooking areas.